Social order: Social honor

 Social honor can also be referred to as social status.
 It is considered the distribution of prestige or "the approval, respect, admiration, or deference a person or group is able to command by virtue of his or its imputed qualities or performances".
 The case most often is that people associate social honor with the place a person occupies with material systems of wealth and power.
 Since most of the society finds wealth and power desirable, they respect or envy people that have more than they do.
 When social honor is referred to as social status, it deals with the rank of a person within the stratification system.
 Status can be achieved, which is when a person position is gained on the basis of merit or in other words by achievement and hard work or it can be ascribed, which is when a person position is assigned to individuals or groups without regard for merit but because of certain traits beyond their control, such as race, sex, or parental social standing.
-An example of ascribed status is Kate Middleton who married a prince.
+An example of ascribed status is Catherine, Princess of Wales who married a prince.
 An example of achieved status is Oprah Winfrey, an African American woman from poverty who worked her way to being a billionaire.